-A three-tier network is recommended (Figure 21) where communication is multi directional:
+A three-tier network is recommended (Figure 28) where communication is multi directional:

-Figure 24 - Suggested structure for Commons Network, providing for communication between Graziers, Graziers Associations and other organisations with an interest in commoning
+Figure 28 - Suggested structure for Commons Network, providing for communication between Graziers, Graziers Associations and other organisations with an interest in commoning

-Tier 1: A network of regional common hubs representing the diversity of interests, circumstances and practices of different commoning areas e.g. South Wales Valleys Where specific groups have been identified as needing assistance to develop.
-With links to facilitation opportunities within the Agrisgop project.
+Tier 1: A network of regional common hubs representing the diversity of interests, circumstances and practices of different commoning areas e.g. South Wales Valleys, NE uplands, where specific groups have been identified as needing assistance to develop.
+With links to facilitation opportunities within the Farming Connect network.